 There are numerous types of inflammatory arthritis.
 Many of these are called reactive because they are secondary to some other underlying condition, for example diseases of the skin (psoriasis) or bowel (ulcerative colitis) or venereal disease.
 Inflammatory arthritis may also occur in children and is known as juvenile chronic arthritis.

 It is important to recognise that there are many different types of arthritis, the causes of which are largely unknown.

 The average age of patients undergoing hip replacements is 66 years old.
 Among all age groups 60% of total hip replacements are performed on women.

 The symptoms of arthritis of the hip include pain in the groin, which sometimes radiates down the front of the thigh.
 This is often likened to a burning feeling and may be associated with a sensation of grating on movement of the hip.
 Sometimes the grating is audible.
-With time there is loss of function evidenced by increasing difficulty with putting on socks, getting in and out of cars etc. Typically the hip is a bit stiff and painful in the morning but this may wear off with activity only to get worse towards the evening.
+With time there is loss of function which is evidenced by increasing difficulty with putting on socks, getting in and out of cars etcetera.
+Typically the hip is a bit stiff and painful in the morning but this may wear off with activity, only to get worse towards the evening.